adamkemberling/multispecies-climate-change-signals-ices/README.md

 ##### Analyses

--   `distribution_significance_testing.R` uses the `annual_averages.rds` file derived from the NEFSC trawl survey data and performs a statistical t-test on distribution pre- and post-2010.
+-   `distribution_significance_testing.R` performs a statistical t-test on species distributions pre- and post-2010.
+To complete this analyses, we selected season-strata of interest from the trawl survey data and calculated biomass-weighted averages of latitude, longitude, sea surface temperature, bottom temperature and depth for each species of interest.
+This cleaned data set is available in the data directory as `annual_averages.rds`.

+-   (something about growth analyses here)

 ##### Figures